 The copper trace that is soldered gets inflexible and very rigid.
 If you flex the dielectric close to the soldered joint, it can break or delaminate.

-Furthermore, the last word is that designing the layout of flexible circuitry can cause some severe reliability and manufacturing problems.
+Furthermore, the last word is that designing flexible circuitry can cause some extreme reliability and manufacturing problems.
 So, it is recommended to contact an expert in flexible circuits.
 Figure 4 shows a flexible circuitry layout in the hand of an expert.

 Image 4: An expert is showing the layout of flexible circuitry

 In this section, we told you about the common design errors of flexible circuits.
-In the next section, we will notify you about common misconceptions related to it.
+In the next area, we will notify you about common misconceptions related to it.

 5、Common Misbeliefs about Flexible Circuitry